hoppersroppers/library_old/startCTFteam.md

 Parallel to all this, you should still be recruiting and getting your team officially registered with the school.
 Make sure you have left no nerd unapproached, and that everyone who might want to play knows that you exist.
 This is when you start worrying about names and logos and mission statements and websites and things of that nature.
 Don’t even think about it until after you’ve gotten a team together and have started practicing.

 This is all I have to say right now, but I’m sure there is more.
+Good luck starting the team, and let me know if you have any questions.

+Stay stoked,
+Dennis